-4. The TC considered document TC/50/27" Revision of document TGP/8: Part II: Selected Techniques Used in DUS Examination, New Section 12: Examining Characteristics Using Image Analysis".

-5. The TC agreed to the redrafting of the proposed text, by an expert from the European Union, into a standard TGP style of impersonal speech and to add the following introduction to the proposed text, as set out in document TC/50/27, paragraph 9 (see document TC/50/36 "Report on the Conclusions", paragraph 63) :
+- 4. The TC, at its fiftieth session, held in Geneva, from April 7 to 9, 2014, considered document TC/50/27 "Revision of document TGP/8: Part II: Selected Techniques Used in DUS Examination, New Section: Examining Characteristics Using Image Analysis". - 5.
+The TC agreed to the redrafting of the proposed text, by an expert from the European Union, into a standard TGP style of impersonal speech and to add the following introduction to the proposed text, as set out in document TC/50/27, paragraph 9 (see document TC/50/36 "Report on the Conclusions", paragraph 63), as follows: